Matthew-Rimbert/-Drawing-a-Map-with-Cartopy-and-Matplotlib/README.md

 ![Cartopy](https://img.shields.io/badge/Cartopy-0.19.0+-orange.svg)

 ## 📋 Purpose
-This project demonstrates how to create a map using Cartopy and Matplotlib to show city locations in New Mexico.
+This project demonstrates how to create a map using Cartopy and Matplotlib to show city locations in any given state.

 ## 🛠️ Scope
 - Load data into pandas DataFrame